TokuyamaR/frontend-design-pattern/README.md

-# frontend-design-pattern
+# Summary
-Summary for frontend design pattern with JavaScript, React and so on
+This repository is for learning front-end design patterns.
+The language used will be JavaScript, with React as the framework.